GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 ## Use Volumes

-Instead using bind mounts, you can use volumes.
+Instead of using bind mounts, you can use volumes.
 Uncomment **and complete** the volume definition in the `docker-compose.yml` (see [docker compose documentation](https://docs.docker.com/compose/compose-file/07-volumes/)):

 ```yaml
 # ----------------- Docker Volumes configuration ------------------- #